 The EIT will implement activities through the KICs in an open and targeted way which will aim at increasing the innovation and entrepreneurship capacity of higher education in order to integrate a wider number of Higher Education Institutions (HEIs) in innovation value chains and ecosystems.
 These activities will complement the intervention of the EIT on education as a core part of the Knowledge Triangle Integration activities of KICs, in particular through making them more open and accessible to non-partners of the KICs.
-The specific details of the implementation and delivery mechanism process were developed in 2021, will be fine-tuned in 2022-2023, and will be subject to monitoring and evaluation during this pilot phase before further upscaling.
+The specific details of the implementation and delivery mechanism process were developed and finetuned in 2021-2022 and will be subject to monitoring and evaluation during this pilot phase before further upscaling in 2023.